 A. No. Note the few exceptions described in the question and answer above, but plan on listing any academic course.
 Because of the recent changes in requirements, your high school codes may not be up to date.
 Listing all academic courses gives us complete information so we can make a fully informed admission decision.

-Q. If I took two Chemistry I and Chemistry II what course should I select?
+Q. If I took Chemistry I and Chemistry II what course name should I select?